THIS ARTICLE HAS BEEN UPDATED FIVE TIMES IN AUGUST, 2019, JANUARY, 2020, DECEMBER 2020 AND FEBRUARY, 2021. ALL NEW CHANGES ARE BOLDED.

 UPDATE: Delta no longer accepts emotional support animals of any kind.
 Handlers of service dogs must provide US DOT forms more than 48 hours before flight.
 Dog breed bans have been removed.

 UPDATE: The Department of Transportation has rejected Delta’s ban of Pit Bulls as service or emotional support animals as their regulations do not address specific dog breeds.
 Note that the airline may still reject any dog that shows aggressive behavior.

 Guide (service) dogs are accepted as long as they are clearly marked and remain leashed.
-Notification 48 hours in advance is required.
+Emotional support animals are no longer recognized.

 Within 48 hours of flight departure, your service or emotional support dog must be registered with the centers referenced above and a medical certificate issued by a licensed physician confirming the need for you to be accompanied by an emotional support dog must be presented.
 You will receive notification of approval from Lufthansa.
 Two copies of this form must be presented at check-in.

 All service dogs must be accompanied with an identification or card or other written document and be clearly identified.
 Notification must be provided a minimum of 48 hours prior to departure.